kyma-project/istio/docs/user/troubleshooting/03-46-init-containers-cant-access-network.md

 EOF
 ```

 This annotation instructs Istio to run `istio-proxy` as a native sidecar container.
-In this case the Istio injects the `istio-proxy` as the first init container, so all containers running later are able to access the network.
+In this case, Istio injects `istio-proxy` as the first init container, so all containers running later are able to access the network.

 ## Related Links